Power Shadow

 it is of course the power shadow that plays the role of the great destroyer, against which Adolf Guggenbuhl-Craig has warned us in his book Power in the Helping Professions.
 ‘Where love is absent, power occupies the vacancy,’ Jung says.

-Von Franz identifies the power shadow as the central destructive force in the analytic relationship, invoking Jung's foundational dictum and Guggenbuhl-Craig's clinical warning that the analyst's very urge to heal can be a covert expression of the power shadow.
+Von Franz identifies the power shadow as the primary destructive force in analytic work, citing Jung’s formula and Guggenbuhl-Craig’s warning, and demonstrates that even the analyst’s urge to heal belongs to its domain.

 von Franz, Marie-Louise, Psychotherapy, 1993thesis